KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	Next to the green hammer icon is the Run/Debug configuration dropdown menu.
 If that isn't populated, create a configuration called app.

 	Turn on and connect your Android device.
 Set up any requirements for USB debugging and adb.
-You device should appear in the dropdown.
+Your device should appear in the dropdown.
 Here, we are using a Meta Quest 2:

 	.. figure:: images/android-studio-build-run-toolbar.png
 		:alt: Build/Run Toolbar